seamusdemora/PiFormulae/FileShare.md

     New SMB password:
     Retype new SMB password:

+#### 3.c A Brief Overview of Samba Permissions

+Clicking [this link](https://github.com/seamusdemora/PiFormulae/blob/master/CreatingRationalMusicLibrary.md#5-serve) will take you to another page in this repo.
+It's worth a quick review.
+After you've looked it over, you can return here by using your browser's **Back** button.

-#### 3.c Restart Samba to read the revised Samba Configuration file
+#### 3.d Restart Samba to read the revised Samba Configuration file

 (Re)Start the Samba daemons to read the new `smb.conf` file: